fortio/fortio/README.md

 ## Command line arguments

-Fortio can be an http or grpc load generator, gathering statistics using the `load` command, or start simple http and grpc ping servers with the `server` command or issue grpc ping messages using the `grpcping` command.
+Fortio can be an http or grpc load generator, gathering statistics using the `load` command, or start simple http and grpc ping servers, as well as a basic web UI, with the `server` command or issue grpc ping messages using the `grpcping` command.
+It can also fetch a single URL's content using the `-curl` flag to the load command.

 ```
 $ fortio
-Φορτίο 0.2.2 usage:
+Φορτίο 0.3.6 usage:
 	fortio command [flags] target
-where command is one of: load (load testing), server (starts grpc ping and http echo servers), grcping (grpc client)
+where command is one of: load (load testing), server (starts grpc ping and http echo/ui servers), grpcping (grpc client)
 where target is a url (http load tests) or host:port (grpc health test)
 and flags are:
   -H value